gelotuason/gelotuason/README.md

 ## 🙋‍♂️ About me
-I'm **Ferangelo Tuason**, a Front End Web Developer passionate about creating a dynamic and user-friendly applications.
+I'm **Ferangelo Tuason**, a passionate front-end developer creating a dynamic and user-friendly applications.
-I enjoy building personal projects that challenge me to learn new technologies and improve my skills.
+I enjoy building personal projects that drive me to advance my skill set.

 I'm also looking for new opportunities where I can contribute my skills and grow in a collaborative environment.